edouardklein/businessclassif/Notebook.md

 I finally have a plot I can make sense of (in Exp7_graphs).

+I get the idea of a new strategy : alpha most matching.

+Then, I'll need to find out the pareto extremum : all_yes and all_no.

+Done, The graph Exp7.pdf shows it all.

 ## Using the new labeled data

 I had a file with only one category per sample.
 I got a new file with sometimes multiple categories.